Koredotcom/docs/docs/xo/automation/intelligence/conversation-management/conversation-driven-dialog-builder.md

 You can initiate Conversation Driven Dialog Builder from the Create Dialog flow

 1. Open the bot you want to design the conversation.
-2. Select the **Build** tab from the top menu.
-3. From the left menu, click **Conversation Skills** -> **Dialog Task**.
+2. From the left menu, click **Conversation Skills** -> **Dialog Task**.
-4. Click **Create Dialog** and enter the following details:
+3. Click **Create Dialog** and enter the following details:

     * **Intent Name**
     * **Description**
     * **Intent Training** – Enter utterances that would trigger this intent

-5. Select **Try Conversation Driven Dialog Builder** option.
+4. Select **Try Conversation Driven Dialog Builder** option.
 This will give you allow you to design a conversation and simultaneously view and define the corresponding dialog task.
 <img src="../images/try-conversation-driven-dialog-builder.png" alt="try conversation driven dialog builder" title="try conversation driven dialog builder" style="border: 1px solid gray; zoom:75%;">

 ### Containment Type Configuration